sungtaek/django-fhossapi/README.rst

 1. Install "django-fhossapi" from git::

-    sudo pip install django-fhossapi
+    $ sudo pip install django-fhossapi

+    * Notice:
-    notice: if you fail to install MysqlDBLib, check libmysqlclient-dev package installed. if not, you can install libmysqlclient-dev by apt-get (sudo apt-get install libmysqlclient-dev)
+    if you fail to install MysqlDBLib, please check the libmysqlclient-dev package already installed. if not, you can install libmysqlclient-dev by using apt-get
+    $ sudo apt-get install libmysqlclient-dev

 2. Add "fhossapi" to your INSTALLED_APPS setting like this::